Spend 3 days eating fruit, salad, and protein, and you'll cleanse your system, kick food addictions, and lose up to 9 pounds.

 The Final Word

 Following any kind of diet for a few days should not create serious problems for most healthy people.
 If you are looking for a short-term jump start to quick weight loss, this diet will move the needle on the scale.
+Any weight lost during this 3 day diet will most likely be regained.
+However, although this diet plan is not sustainable for many reasons, it may be a good motivator for someone who does this diet to live a healthier lifestyle.

 Supplement with essential fats, calcium, and vitamins D, B12, and riboflavin during the very-low-calorie diet.
 After 3 days, find a nutritionally complete, calorie-controlled diet that will give you enough energy to function, and get regular physical activity.